 The concept of “water quality” describes the composition and concentration of dissolved and suspended components in the water.
 Water quality for micro irrigation can be divided into three major categories:

-quality for irrigation and water treatment technologies to prevent clogging of drippers and micro-sprinklers.
+This article refers mainly to the third category, engineering water quality for irrigation and water treatment technologies to prevent clogging of drippers and micro-sprinklers.
 Irrigation water has no strict quality standards, as is required for potable water, because the quality of irrigation water varies greatly and is tailored according to water-source quality, soil demands, and irrigation method.